ricanteja/Moony-SpriteBatch/README.md

 Moony-SpriteBatch allows C++ developers that use SFML to draw many more sprites without worrying about performance limitations.
 This is significant because applications using SFML begin to slow down when drawing a couple thousand sprites.
 You can use Moony-SpriteBatch for drawing very large tilemaps, making a bullet hell game or a particle simulator.
 Moony-SpriteBatch also supports dynamic sprites and z-ordering.
 This library works directly with Moony-TexturePacker by rendering sprites that use the same texture and can even load .mtpf files produced by the TexturePacker.

 ## How to build
-The library is header only so there really isn't anything to build if you want to just straight in and use it.
-You only need to include `Sprite.h`, `SpriteBatch.h` and `Log.h` if you want to use it for logging info.
+The library is header only so there really isn't anything to build if you want to just jump straight in and use it.
+You only need to include `TextureAtlas.h`, `SpriteBatch.h` and `Log.h` if you want to use it for logging info.
 If you are going to be loading zlib compressed texture pack files then define `USE_ZLIB` in your source somewhere and link zlib to your application.

 I provided an Example.cpp that showcases what Moony-SpriteBatch can do.
 To build the example program on Windows with Visual Studio open a `Developer Command Prompt` and enter this: